canweriotnow/canweriotnow.github.io/source/_posts/2014-11-30-the-angel-of-history.markdown

 Yeah, there was some point to this when I started.

-Mostly I was annoyed at what seemed like reactionary elements on a mailing list.
+Mostly I was annoyed at what seemed like reactionary elements in my inbox.
 But I think that's pretty much sorted.

 And yet...